 Once the affected areas have been removed, MVP does a rough clean in the contaminated area and a thorough (micro) clean on any portions of the structure necessary once the contained area has been removed.

 Finally, we do post-remediation testing to make sure the environment is free of mold and that it is safe to return for your family members or building occupants.
-It is our primary goal to ?remedy? the problem so that you can get back to your life quickly and with piece of mind.
+It is our primary goal to “remedy” the problem so that you can get back to your life quickly and with peace of mind.

 In cases where mold contamination is suspected, the first order of business is to track down the moisture sources that are creating the conditions favorable to its amplification.

 Depending on the situation, below is a list of things that we look for in our preliminary investigation:

 - Gather information and fact finding before the on-site visit to obtain information on the building, its systems, occupants, activities, complaints and illnesses (if any).

 - An investigation of general environmental conditions which could influence the Indoor Air Quality (IAQ) in the areas of suspicion.
 An inspection of the HVAC systems supplying these areas as well as an overall inspection of other areas that may be of concern.

 - Documentation, both written and photographic, is the next important step.

 - Testing for general indoor parameters such as temperature, relative humidity, dew point and possibly carbon dioxide, carbon monoxide and other volatile organic compounds may be done at this time.

 - Air-O-Cell samples may be collected in order to determine the levels of airborne particles such as mold/fungal microorganisms and spores, opaque particles, skin cell fragments, dust and fibers.